Best medicinal herbs: spice up your cooking and improve your well-being

 For example I recently ran out of paprika from our freezer; it was midsummer and the fruit in our garden was still grass-green.
 Scratching around in the kitchen cupboard I found an old half-full bottle.
 So, desperate, I added a teaspoon to our authentic hummus recipe; it was utterly tasteless.
 I might as well not have bothered.

 In fact hummus is a good place to introduce the subject of herbs and spices in your cooking.
-No doubt about it, we have been conned into believing we need only eat those foods that are appealing to our tongues.
+No doubt about it, we have been conned into believing we need only eat those foods that are appealing to our senses.
 It is a terrible lie and an utterly ingenuous way to approach picking out items from the supermarket and greengrocer's shelves.

 But the fact is that our families reach for foods that tickle their tongues, and eschew those that are rather tasteless.

 The chickpea in hummus is the most important protein source in the whole world, but it really is a largely tasteless legume.
 So tradition has it that we add flavours to dicky it up.
-Another way is to ferment them.
-It is the time to cash in on the best medicinal herbs and spices.

 We will use them as a kicking off spot for our favourite herbs and spices.
-Use them imaginatively to make some of these herb and spice butters.

 Best medicinal herbs gives you a guide to a few of our favourites.

 Parsley is one of the most important greens in your garden; it is used in all traditional hummus recipes.
-A rich source of magnesium, folate and vitamin B6, all needed to breakdown toxic homocysteine in the blood; they make this is one of the best medicinal herbs; it's a veritable capsule of health.
+A rich source of magnesium, folate and vitamin B6 all of which are needed to breakdown toxic homocysteine in the blood; they make it a very best medicinal herb.
+It's a veritable capsule of health.

 As a parsley pesto it will dicky up any green salad that your family may find rather boring.